truongwp/gallery-meta-box/readme.md

 ## Gallery Meta Box

-This is a library ofr including in plugin, not a WordPress plugin.
+This is a library for including in plugin, not a WordPress plugin.